The Sample Complexity of Auctions with Side Information: Introduction

-The model with side information, which we'll refer to as the \textbf{\signalsmodel}, presents the following new conceptually important challenge: we cannot rely on having seen samples with exactly the same signals as the participants in the auction.
-This requires us to be able to interpolate using samples from different distributions, rather than use samples from the same distribution as in the \CRmodel.\footnote{This introduces additional difficulties such as that convex combinations of regular distributions are not regular, e.g., see \citet{Sivan2013vickrey}. } We do this by using just the right number of signals in the sample immediately below the actual signal of an agent, and run a version of the {\em Empirical Myerson} auction.
+The \signalsmodel presents the following new conceptually important challenge: we cannot rely on having seen samples with exactly the same signals as the participants in the auction.
+This requires us to be able to interpolate using samples from different distributions, rather than use samples from the same distribution as in the \CRmodel.\footnote{This introduces additional difficulties such as that convex combinations of regular distributions are not regular, e.g., see \citet{Sivan2013vickrey}. } We do this by using just the right number of signals in the sample immediately below the actual signal of an agent, and run a version of the {\em Empirical Myerson} auction: the Myerson auction run on the empirical value distributions given by the samples.
 The approximation factor is proved via a careful charging argument.
-Our bounds depend on the following quantity: suppose that an $\epsilon$ fraction of the revenue is contributed by the top $q(\epsilon)$ fraction (in probability mass) of signals.
-For instance, when there is a single agent, $O( \log(\tfrac 1 \epsilon) q(\epsilon)^{-1} \epsilon^{-3})$ samples are sufficient and $\Omega( \log(\tfrac 1 {q(\epsilon)} ) \epsilon^{-4}) $ are necessary.\footnote{This is not a contradiction since $q(\epsilon)$ is always at most $\epsilon$ and $x\log (1/x)$ is a monotone increasing function for small enough $x$. }
+Our bounds depend on the following function of the distribution: function $q$ specifies that an $\epsilon$ fraction of the revenue is contributed by the top $q(\epsilon)$ fraction (in probability mass) of signals.
+For instance, when there is a single agent, we show that $O( \log(\tfrac 1 \epsilon) q(\epsilon)^{-1} \epsilon^{-3})$ samples are sufficient and $\Omega( \log(\tfrac 1 {q(\epsilon)} ) \epsilon^{-4}) $ are necessary.\footnote{This is not a contradiction since it turns out that $q(\epsilon)$ is always at most $\epsilon$ and $x\log (1/x)$ is a monotone increasing function for small enough $x$. }